-We also took note of how fast the product shipped and how well it was packaged.
-Our final criteria focused on the quality of the photo card, including color reproduction accuracy, the finish of the printing and whether there were any marks or defects on the photo cards and the general quality of the product.
+We also rated the best photo card suppliers on how fast the photo cards shipped and how well they were packaged to ensure minimal damage to the product.
+We also examined the color reproduction accuracy, the finish of the printing, whether there were any marks or defects on the photo cards and the general quality of the product.

 Best photo cards

 Mixbook is one of the most prolific photo finishing product providers, supplying photo books, photo cards and more to customers all over the world.
 Their extensive experience definitely shows on their website, as Mixbook offers one of the best ranges of photo card designs out of the providers we tested.
 Plus, not only do Mixbook offer a wide range of designs, they also feel very stylish and modern.

 The shipping was reasonably fast, and Mixbook had provided very substantial packaging with a plastic film envelope protecting the card inside a sturdy cardboard package (we're unsure whether the plastic film envelope was recyclable).

 Print quality is really the only area where Mixbook could improve.
 The finish of the printing was very matte, which meant that the colors felt a little dull.
 The images printed inside the card also had some light scratches/ marks.
 However, despite these issues, we were still happy with our Mixbook photo card.

 CEWE Photoworld offers hundreds of photo card designs, covering everything from weddings, birthdays, baby announcements and more.
 We were happy with most of the photo card designs, but we did feel a few of them were a little bit dated.

 The shipping was suitably speedy, and the cards were well-protected in the packaging.
 Where CEWE Photoworld's service really shone was in the quality of the cards.
 The colors of each photo were printed accurately and each image was nicely sharp and vibrant.
 The cards were a little smaller than we were expecting, but overall we were incredibly impressed with the printing quality of CEWE Photoworld's photo cards.